-Finding a Men’s Rehab Center in Needham, MA
+Finding a Men’s Addiction Treatment Program in Boston, MA

 Men have been shown to abuse drugs and alcohol more often than women do.
 One problem that particularly affects men is binge drinking.
-Men are more likely to binge drink (drink five or more alcoholic drinks in two hours), be dependent on alcohol in their lifetime, have alcohol-related health problems, and die due to alcohol-related causes.
+Men are more likely to binge drink (drink five or more alcoholic beverages in two hours), be dependent on alcohol in their lifetime, have alcohol-related health problems, and die due to alcohol-related causes.
 Men also may be more likely to abuse drugs or alcohol during a happy time to increase these feelings.
 Men also use drugs and alcohol to cope with social or behavioral differences.
-At Greater Boston Addiction Centers, we strive to provide optimal treatment methods to address all forms of drug abuse.
+Greater Boston Addiction Centers strives to provide optimal treatment methods to address all forms of drug abuse.

 Both men and women abuse substances in an attempt to cope with anxiety, depression, mental illness, and trauma.
 Men are often more likely to experience antisocial behavior during addiction.
 And the presence of a co-occurring mental disorder may indicate the need for a more specialized treatment model.
 If you are looking for a men’s rehab program in Massachusetts, we are proud to offer Greater Boston Addiction Centers’ innovative approach to treating substance use disorder.
 We offer a professional, community-centered, and therapeutic environment treating substance use disorder problems and co-occurring psychiatric issues.

 What Is Inpatient Drug Treatment?

 Inpatient drug and alcohol rehab programs provide continuous supervision and care for the duration of the program.
 Hospital-based inpatient facilities offer around-the-clock medical care from healthcare professionals.
 Attending inpatient treatment is not an option for most people because of work, family, and other obligations.
 Many Boston non-hospital-based residential programs also facilitate access to medical services when needed.